capytaine/capytaine/docs/user_manual/export_output.rst

 The following code will write files named :code:`RadiationCoefficients.tec` and :code:`ExcitationForce.tec` in a format roughly matching the one of Nemoh 2::

     cpt.save_dataset("path/to/result_dir/", dataset, format="nemoh")

+This feature is still experimental.
+Please report issues encountered with this.

 Excel format
 ~~~~~~~~~~~~